DLXPlugins/alerts-dlx/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Released 2024-08-22
+* Fixing Shoelace dark mode styles not aligning properly.
+* Fixed Chakra UI styles where info icon was the wrong color.

 = 2.0.0 =
 * Released 2024-07-21
 * New feature: Added a close button and dismissible alerts.
 You can set an expiration to hide the alert for a certain time after user action.